GritzMaze/Planning-Poker-server/README.md

 # Introduction

-Mindmap is a web application that allows users to create mind maps and share them with other users.
+Template is a web application that allows users to create mind maps and share them with other users.
 The application is built with React, TypeScript, Node.js, Express, PostgreSQL, Material-UI, Prisma ORM, Docker, Git and Github Actions.

 <div align="right"><p align="right">(<a href="#top">back to top</a>)</p></div>